Icy Europe

 2. Giotto’s Bell Tower, Florence, Italy

-This freestanding campanile is a marvellous specimen of Florentine Gothic architecture of the 1300s, containing six centuries of precious history.
+This freestanding campanile is a marvellous specimen of Florentine Gothic architecture of the 1300s, containing nearly seven centuries of precious history.

 The Giotto’s Bell Tower is 84.70 meters tall and is in Duomo.
-It stands out as a distinct creature since it is immensely intimidating up close and from a distance!
+It stands out as a distinct structure since it is immensely intimidating up close and from a distance!

 A hexagon, diamond, or rhombus-shaped carving with bas surface and life-size statues is one of the intricately detailed carvings on the tower’s exterior.